joegenius98/Undergrad_Honors_Thesis/kFactorVAE/graphs/README.md

 # About
 This directory contains the CSV files needed to plot training metrics, notably:

 1. Reconstruction loss

 2. KL divergences
+- minibatch average sum of all the latent dimension-wise KL divergences
+- minibatch average for each latent dimension
+- average across latent dimensions and minibatch (global average I suppose)

 3. k-Factor mean squared error similarity loss

-4. Total correlation estimate from discriminator
+4. Total correlation estimate from the discriminator

 5. Discriminator accuracy